javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 In the example above, `anotherFunction()` isn't called at all, if the `text` parameter is provided a value other than `undefined` , even if the value is an empty string or null.

-On the other hand, it's independently called every time if `text` is missing or `undefined` is passed to it.
+On the other hand, it's independently called every time if the argument for `text` is missing or `undefined` is passed to it.
 ```

 ### Alternative default parameters